 Is your child not motivated to try new things, giving up fast on challenging tasks, or refusing to play independently?

-Maybe you want to get them more involved in home tasks but don’t know where to start, and they get frustrated or lose interest quick.
-You might be thinking about teaching practical skills for preschool or just want them to concentrate, persist, and feel free to choose their own activities at home, as a preparation for the challenges of life.
+You might be thinking about teaching practical skills for preschool or just want them to concentrate and choose their own activities at home, as a preparation for the challenges of life.
+I can help!

 Here are some quick tips:

-- Offer a limited amount of choices (”blue shirt or red shirt?”) so they feel in control of their day-to-day without getting too overwhelmed by endless options.
+- Offer a limited amount of choices (”blue shirt or red shirt?”) so they feel in control of their day-to-day.

-- Build freedom and choice into their environment at home - with a toy shelf, a low wardrobe, or access to their own silverware and snacks.
+- Build choice into their environment at home - with a toy shelf, a low wardrobe, or access to their own silverware and snacks.

 - Invite them to do a task, then pull back to help them focus on their own.
-Avoid interfering or commenting while they concentrate.
+Avoid interfering.